sirpsycho85/CarND-Vehicle-Detection/writeup.md

 Another approach I tried early, and would want to experiment more with is treating the different window sizes separately.
 I think I might be able to get more tight bounding boxes if I don't consider overlaps of windows of different sizes.

-Here's an example result showing the binary heatmap for a frame:
+Here's an example result showing the binary heatmaps for several frames...as they are binary, they are pretty boring.
+Sorry about that, but it works pretty well!:

 ![alt text][image5]

+The resulting heatmap after thresholding is then shown here:

+![alt text][image6]

+The resulting of the pipeline is then:

+![alt text][image7]

 ---